 A study of selected works of the major writers of the period with emphasis on the historical, political and economic backgrounds of English literature of this period.
-(Fall, Odd) Pre-requisite: ENGL 1103
+(Fall, Odd)

 LIT 3143 English Literature 2 (1770-present)

 Continuation of English Literature I with emphasis on prevailing themes and modes of expression during the period.
 May be taken independently of English Literature I (LIT 3133).
 (Spring, Even)